GMS, NexGen, GPRS Status Update

 For those new to ASAP, webinar trainings will take place over the next several months.

 Upcoming ASAP training opportunities include:

-Key Transition Activities
+Key Transition and Award Management Activities

-In the weeks leading up to the October 15 transition, there are a number of actions that current award recipients will need to take.
+In the weeks leading up to the October 15 transition, there are a number of award management actions that current award recipients will need to take.
 More information on these actions and associated key dates specific to each DOJ grant making component are available below:

 The goal for performance management in JustGrants is to create reporting functionality that allows for –